yalcinozhabes/pythonJDFTx/README.md

 Installation
 ---------------------------
-`python-JDFTx` needs both ASE and JDFTx installed on your computer.
+`pythonJDFTx` needs both ASE and JDFTx installed on your computer.
 Right now, it has not been tested in Python 2.7 (works in Python 3.4).
 Also small changes in `JDFTx` is needed to make some class variables and methods public and accessible in Python.
 You can find a `diff` file that you can patch to JDFTx source tree before compilation.